top of page

 Former fellow, Caitlin Rublee, MD, MPH is the Assistant Climate & Health Science Policy Fellowship Director.

-Former fellow, Bhargavi Chekuri, MD, MPH is the Climate and Health Program, Director of Continuing Medical Education.
+Former fellow, Bhar (Bhargavi) Chekuri, MD, MPH is the Climate and Health Program, Director of Continuing Medical Education, and an Assistant Professor of Family Medicine.

 Former fellow, Beth Gillespie, MD is the Director, Undergraduate Medical Education and Course Director, Climate Change & Health IDPT 8059.